 Stefan Vilsmeier has set himself the goal of opening up other areas of clinical practice with Brainlab’s optimised approach to treatment in the years ahead.
-EMH Partners is a sparring partner that means Vilsmeier does not have to realise this vision all on his own.
+EMH Partners is a sparring partner enabling Vilsmeier to realise this vision without having to fight alone.

 ‘Brainlab is a company that is shaping the future.
 We believe in this vision, which is why we invested.’